 Tilly’s first book ISLAND SUMMERS (Bloomsbury, July 2013) weaves the story of three generations of women against the backdrop of the starkly beautiful Norwegian south.
 In 1947, Tilly’s grandmother purchased an island – Småhølmene – in exchange for a mink coat.
 She built on it a wooden cabin and devoted three months of each year to wilderness living – a tradition the family has upheld ever since.
 The first two parts of the book take the reader from Mor-mor’s early life, and how she came to buy the island, to Tilly’s childhood memories of island summers.
 The narrative develops into a winter adventure when she casts herself adrift on the snow-bound island with a boyfriend.

-Tilly is based in London with her husband and daughter.
+Tilly is based in London with her husband and and three children.